-- (8) The Question Palette displayed on the right side of screen will show the status of each question using one of the following symbols: - You have not visited the question yet.
-You have not answered the question You have answered the question You have NOT answered the question, but have marked the question for review You have NOT answered and Marked for Review" will be considered for evaluation.
-The question(s) "Marked for Review" will not be considered for evaluation.
-The question(s) "Marked for Review" will not be considered for evaluation.
+- (8) The question palette at the right of screen shows one of the following statuses of each of the questions numbered: - 1 You have not visited the question yet. - 2 You have not answered the question. - 3 You have answered the question. - You have NOT answered the question, but have marked the question for review. - 5 The question(s) "Answered and Marked for Review" will be considered for evaluation.

-The Marked for Review status for a question simply indicates that you would like to look at that question again.
-If a question is answered and Marked for Review, your answer for that question will be considered in the evaluation.
+The Marked for Review status simply acts as a reminder that you have set to look at the question again.
+If an answer is selected for a question that is Marked for Review, the answer will be considered in the final evaluation.